pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

 4. Next, the SP (stack pointer) register needs to point to the start of the stack, which is typically the end of the RAM region - the stack grows down.
 Some MCUs do this in HW automatically (just like they do for the PC register), but others require doing this manually with a load register instruction.
 Once the stack pointer is set, we can start calling functions :).

-5. Then the C (& C++) runtime environment needs to get initialized.
+5. Then the C (& C++ if we use it) runtime environment needs to get initialized.
 There are a few steps to this:

     a.
 Copy global and static variables to RAM so they can be modified during runtime.